melissakobia/Hero-Squad/README.md

 As a user of the application you will be able to:

-1. Enter a string or sentence to be encrypted.
+1. Create a squad.
-2. Enter a key value.
+2. Create a hero.